aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 To achieve the goals of this RFC, we propose the following changes:

-## 1. No unstable code in mono-CDK
+## 1. No unstable code in the main mono-CDK modules

-Because of a combination of how `aws-cdk-lib` will be depended on by third-party libraries (through peer dependencies), and the goals of ths RFC, it will no longer be possible to vend unstable code as part of `aws-cdk-lib`.
+Because of a combination of how `aws-cdk-lib` will be depended on by third-party libraries (through peer dependencies), and the goals of ths RFC, it will no longer be possible to vend unstable code as part of `aws-cdk-lib`'s main modules (so, modules that are marked "stable" will no longer have the capability to have unstable APIs inside of them).

 We will need to add validations to our build scripts that make sure this rule is never broken.

-### Why can't we vend unstable code in mono-CDK?
+### Why can't we vend unstable code in mono-CDK stable modules?

-This paragraph explains why it's not possible to vend unstable code in mono-CDK.
+This paragraph explains why it's not possible to vend unstable code in the mono-CDK main modules.
 If you're already convinced that that's true, feel free to skip to the next section.